 And when you are selling products to billions of consumers, information is the guiding light of go-to-market strategies.

-Retail technology gives salesmen, sales managers and sales heads real-time insights on sales and performance.
+Retail technology gives salesmen, sales managers and sales heads real-time insights into sales and performance.

 Salesmen get a customized journey plan for every day, saving them hours in decision making which can be focused on selling.

 Sales managers can track the sales and productivity of each salesman while sitting at home or hiking outdoors.